Fire risk assessment is key to getting your fire safety right. And that journey begins with choosing a competent fire risk assessor.

 A Fire Risk Assessment is an inspection of your premises to establish and evaluate fire risk.
 There are five main stages to the Fire Risk Assessment process which include:

-- and finally, ensuring that the plan is regularly reviewed.
+- Ensuring that the plan is regularly reviewed.

 We know that for highly trained specialist fire risk assessors, this advice is frustrating.
 Some businesses with cashflow pressures will be tempted to either do a DIY risk assessment or choose their professional risk assessor based on the cheapest price they can offer.
 Neither is ideal and could prove deadly if the Fire Risk Assessment is mismanaged.